-The Dean’s Graduate Fellowships are provided to students who—by reason of their background, culture, socioeconomic status, race, ethnicity, work, and life experiences—contribute to a fuller representation of perspectives within the academic life of the University.
+The Dean’s Graduate Fellowships are provided to students who—by reason of their unique backgrounds and life experiences—contribute to a fuller representation of perspectives within the academic life of the University.

 The Graduate School offers subsidies for Ph.D. students who have children that require childcare.

 Duke Ph.D. students are guaranteed sources of summer funding that provide full stipends and coverage of tuition and mandatory fees for the summers after each of their first five years.
 Funding mechanisms vary by program.
 See our guide on how this is handled in each Ph.D. program.
 Graduate School resources that provide summer funding include:

 - Summer Research Fellowship for First- and Second-Year Ph.D.
 Students

 - Summer Research Fellowship for Third-Year Ph.D.
 Students and Beyond

 - Summer Research Fellowship for Research on Racism and Systemic Inequalities

 - Summer Research Fellowship for Research on Women or Girls of Color

 The Jo Rae Wright Fellowship for Outstanding Women in Science was created in memory of Dean Jo Rae Wright, who served The Graduate School from 2006 until 2011.

 The Graduate School has a one-time sum of funds that will be used to support events and programming that help create a more diverse and inclusive environment for graduate education at Duke.
 You can apply for up to $1,000 per request.